Heart and Diabetes Center North Rhine-Westphalia

 The Herz und Diabeteszentrum (Heart and Diabetes Centre), is a heart clinic in the German town Bad Oeynhausen.
-It is known for performing the most heart transplants in Europe (over 2,200 since 1989).
+It is known for performing the most heart transplants in Germany (over 2,700 since 1989).

 Cooperations

 Besides having a lot of cooperations with the clinics and institutes of the Ruhr-Universität Bochum, it has a lot of national and international cooperations.